1. What is included in the quoted price of a water heater?

 4. How can I determine the fuel source, warranty, age and capacity of my water heater?

 The model number and serial number found on each water heater can help us to answer these questions.
 These numbers can be found on the rating plate which is one of the many stickers that are applied to the side of the water heater by the manufacturer.
-Simply call our office with the model and serial numbers and we should be able to assist you in answering these questions.
+Simply call our office with the model and serial number and we will be able to assist you in answering these questions.

 5. Which water heater is more efficient: gas or electric?